-It is illegal to drive, concentrate, rally, raise, stir up, spot, or disturb game with aircraft.
+It is illegal to drive, concentrate, rally, raise, stir up, spot, or disturb game with all types of aircraft, including drones.

 It is illegal to shoot with bow and arrow or firearm while in or on a motor-driven vehicle, except as otherwise provided by law.